-Giovanni Piacentini is a composer whose body of work is as diverse as his cultural background.
-Born in Mexico City to an Italian doctor, an opera lover, and a Mexican figurative painter, he was exposed to a wide array of artistic expressions that helped shape his musical vision.
+Giovanni Piacentini’s original music has been described as “…able to encapsulate tiny, winsome worlds as if passing through a gallery of paintings” (Winnipeg Free Press), and as “Stunningly beautiful with accessible compositional language.”
+(The Clarinet Magazine).
+Piacentini is a composer whose body of work is as diverse as his cultural background.
+Born in Mexico City to an Italian doctor and opera lover, and a Mexican figurative painter, he was exposed to a wide array of artistic expressions that helped shape his musical vision.

 His debut album CHIAROSCURO, which features Piacentini performing his own works for both solo guitar and guitar with mixed ensemble, has drawn the attention and praise of the guitar world.
 Arkiv Magazine described Piacentini’s playing as “displaying degrees of sophistication and control that can’t help but mark him as a virtuoso.”
 He has followed with two more solo album releases under the Navona Records label collaborating with legendary engineer Kevin Killen (Peter Gabriel, Elvis Costello, U2, David Bowie).
 His piano trio Ondine, based on a sculpture by Isamo Noguchi, was premiered by Trio Casals at Carnegie Hall in 2018.
 In 2019, Piacentini embarked on a Chinese tour in support of his Navona album BETWEEN WORLDS (2019), performing in large venues and theaters playing a program of new, old, and original music and teaching Chinese audiences about the guitar and its many facets.
 BETWEEN WORLDS also earned him a feature in the prestigious British music magazine Gramophone and a nomination for an Independent Music Award in 2020.